 Approximately 3.5 hours southwest from our nation’s capital, Liberty University College of Osteopathic Medicine (LUCOM) is located on Liberty Mountain overlooking the beautiful Blue Ridge Mountains in Lynchburg, VA, with a 2014 census population of 77,000.

 Type: Private, non-profit

-Liberty University College of Osteopathic Medicine (LUCOM) holds provisional accreditation status from the Commission on Osteopathic College Accreditation (COCA).
+Liberty University College of Osteopathic Medicine (LUCOM) is accredited by the Commission on Osteopathic College Accreditation (COCA).
 Liberty University is accredited by the Southern Association of Colleges and Schools (SACS).

 A modern Learning Resource Center and Library in the building are augmented by the Jerry Falwell Library on campus and provide educational, research and scholarly support for the student doctors of the college.

 Sixteen small group study rooms and 12 conference rooms provide for the active learning curriculum with full electronic capability and interface within the labs, library, and auditoriums of the facility described above.
 LUCOM's high-end, sophisticated technology also supports two modern auditoriums that each seat 203 student doctors and provide lecture-demonstration and interactive learning.

 The interaction with and professional service for patients of the region is provided by the extensive Liberty Mountain Medical Group (LMMG), down the road from the Center.
 The LMMG supports sports medicine, student, faculty, and staff health needs of Liberty University, as well as provides osteopathic health care to the Lynchburg metropolitan area.
 A primary emphasis is placed on providing service for those otherwise underserved.

 Student residence options:

 Affordable housing, private apartments, and townhome complexes with amenities desirable to students and young professionals are conveniently located close to LUCOM.